User GuideUser GuideGetting Started

 docCentral’s Microsoft Word Add-In currently only works on Word Online.

-First, create a new document on Word Online by clicking on "Create" at the left-hand side panel, then "Document: Word".
+First, create a new document on Word Online by clicking on “Create” at the left-hand side panel, then “Blank Document”.

 Create Word Document

-Next, open your document locally.
-Click [Ctrl/Cmd + A] to select your whole document and paste the contents by using [Ctrl/Cmd + V] onto your newly created Word Online document.
+Open your own Word template on your computer.
+Click [Ctrl/Cmd + A] to select that whole document, copy the contents by using [Ctrl/Cmd + C] and paste them by using [Ctrl/Cmd + V] onto your newly created Word Online document.
 Your document is then ready to be used.

 Note: You may notice that some elements might be out of place.
 This is normal.
 When you download your document again after using docCentral, it will appear exactly as it does in your local copy.

-Simply click "Upload" to upload your document.
-After that, the document will open. docCentral Add-In
+Simply click “Upload” to upload your document. docCentral Add-In

 From the Word document ribbon bar, select “Home”, followed by “Add-Ins”: docCentral Add-In